 Power metal has developed several different variations in addition to the USPM and European standards, mostly in the form of hybrid genres:Symphonic Power Metal

 : A style of power metal typically only applicable to the European sound, symphonic power metal increases the use of keyboards to create a symphonic backing, drawing on classical music.
 The use of symphonic elements in such bands can vary greatly with some artists using them as a main element of their sound, such as Rhapsody of Fire, while some merely use symphonic elements to flavour their music, such as Avantasia.
-Most such acts are usually placed under power metal on MMA.Heavy Power Metal
+Symphonic power metal releases are always placed under power metal on MMA.Heavy Power Metal

-: Not to be confused with USPM, which is close to traditional heavy metal to begin with, this is a hybrid of European power metal with traditional heavy metal.
+: Not to be confused with USPM, which is closer to traditional heavy metal to begin with, this refers to a hybrid of European power metal with traditional heavy metal.
 Bands are typically less speed orientated than pure melodic power metal acts.
 HammerFall is a heavy power metal act from Sweden while Nightmare are from France.
 Some artists which fall into this category featured a harder hitting, more aggressive sound, such as Grave Digger of Germany, but are still considered to belong to the European power metal genre rather than USPM.
 They are included under power metal on MMA, although some such artists have also made albums more directly rooted in traditional heavy metal and have those tagged accordingly.
 Some of the older heavy power metal acts, including Grave Digger and Nightmare, started as heavy metal acts before adding power metal into their sounds later in their careers.
 Folk Power Metal

-: A hybrid of power metal and thrash metal, which can be considered sister genres due to both coming from speed metal.
+: A hybrid of power metal and thrash metal, which can be considered sister genres due to both evolving from speed metal.
 The so called blue collar USPM can also be considered to be power-thrash but the term typically refers to European power metal mixed with thrash metal, although the early work of Iced Earth is considered to be power-thrash.
 The mix of elements can vary even within the same artist with some being primarily power metal and others primarily thrash metal.
 As well as Iced Earth, Dark Empire and Paradox have also released power-thrash albums, while some power metal bands have included thrash metal elements in their sound in smaller amounts, such as Seven Kingdoms and Persuader.
-Power-thrash artists are treated on a case by case basis on MMA.
+Power-thrash artists are treated on a case by case basis on MMA, for example Tales of the Weird (2012) by Paradox is placed under thrash metal, but The Fateful dark (2014) by Savage Messiah is placed under power metal.
 Progressive Power Metal

 : A less common hybrid style with no currently widely accepted term; MMA has adopted power-death (similar to the common use of power-thrash) to describe this particular sound.
 This particular sub-genre combines power metal with death metal (typically melodic death metal) and covers artists such as Children of Bodom, the first album of Wintersun and to a lesser extent the first album from Seven Kingdoms.
 Power-death typically features power metal music but with primarily growling vocals rather than power metal’s traditional clean singing.
-Such artists are treated with a case by case basis on MMA.
+Such artists are treated with a case by case basis as to their placement on MMA.

 - Written by adg211288 (April 2013)Sub-genre collaborators: